go-acme/lego/docs/content/migration/library.md

 - `registration.Registrar.UpdateRegistration`
 - `registration.Registrar.ResolveAccountByKey`

-The structure `registration.Ressource` has been removed.
+The structure `registration.Resource` has been removed.

 The method `http01.ProviderServer.SetProxyHeader()` is removed and replaced by an option `http01.Options.ProxyHeaderName`.